hakdogan/IntroduceToEclicpseVert.x/receiver/README.md

-# Clustered Receiver
+# Clustered Receiver Module

-This example shows the use of `broadcasting messaging` in the `clustered environment`.
+This example in this module shows the use of `broadcasting messaging` in the `clustered environment`.
 The receiver verticle receives messages from the publisher that it's subscribed to.

 ```java
     @Override